GHSoyad/issue-tracker-debugging/README.md

 4. Close button not changing back to Open
 5. Delete button not working
 6. Deleting issue not updating issue list
+7. Closing issue not marking the issue
+8. Ask for confirmation before deleting issue